 Which shutter styles best suit bathrooms?

 This depends firstly on the size and style of your window.
 Tall, narrow windows best suit a full height shutter, covering the entire window.
 Wide windows suit cafe style shutters, whereby only the lower half of the window is covered.
 The former is good for reducing the light entering your bathroom and for providing total privacy if required, whereas the latter is perfect for both privacy on the bottom half and maximum light entering from the top.
 A bathroom at street-level may require full height shutters for a greater degree of privacy.
+Take a look at our Product & Technical Specification.

 Which material is best for bathroom shutters?